joway/lsdis/README.md

 # lsdis

-KV storage based on LocalStorage like reids.
+KV storage based on LocalStorage like redis.